View George Gerner's Obituary on emissourian.com and share memories

 |

+George was born Jan.
+20, 1940, in Villa Ridge, to the late Henry Leonard Gerner and wife Anna Marie, nee Brinkmann.
+He was united in marriage to Joyce Price Sept.
+30, 1961, at St. Francis Borgia Catholic Church.
+George served in the Army National Guard, from 1959 to 1965, and was an active member of American Legion Post 218, for over 50 years.
+During that time, he served as post commander, on the Honor Guard, and volunteered in many different capacities.
+He also was a fourth-degree knight at Knights of Columbus, Siesl Council 1121, served on the rural fire department board, and loved to watch sports on TV.
+George graduated from St. Francis Borgia High School, and loved his career in the maintenance department at St. Francis Borgia Regional High School, where he became a favorite of many high school students through the years.

-He is survived by his wife, Joyce J. Gerner, Krakow; two sons, Scott Gerner and Kirk Gerner, both of Krakow; two daughters, Valerie Trentmann and husband Gerald Jr., Krakow, and Trina Fisher and husband Rodney Lee, Washington; other relatives and many friends.
+George is survived by his wife, Joyce J. Gerner, Krakow; four children, Valerie Trentmann and husband Gerald Jr., Krakow, Trina Fisher and husband Rodney Lee, Washington, Scott Gerner and Kirk Gerner, both of Krakow; one brother, Leonard Gerner, Washington; five grandchildren; four great grandchildren; nieces and nephews; other relatives and many friends.

+He was preceded in death by his parents; four siblings, Theola Gerner, Anna Marie Luecke and husband Norbert, Joseph Gerner, in infancy, and Cyril Gerner; one nephew, Michael Luecke; and his parents-in-law, Mike and Evelyn Miller.

+A private family visitation and graveside service will be held at St. Gertrude Catholic Cemetery, Krakow.